andrewlundy/keys/README.md

 # Keys
 My first indie app - a password management application built for iOS.

-Currently in the Alpha stages of development.
+Currently in the alpha stages of development.

 ------
 By using Firestore to store user data, authenticate user sign in and update data in realtime on the client side - Keys is a fullstack password management product.

+The idea comes from my own struggles and that I write all of my passwords down on paper.
+This idea has been detrimental in my iOS development learning process.

+I plan to launch the public version in 2020.